-A verification code is a temporary code sent to your trusted device or phone number when you sign in to a new device or browser with your ID Wallet.
+A verification code is a temporary code sent to your trusted device or phone number.
 You can also get a verification code from Settings on your trusted device.

 A verification code is different from the device passcode you enter to unlock your iPhone, iPad, or iPod touch.